CALL US

 When can I invest my pension lump sum?

-Annuities are also still a viable option for people who want a guaranteed income for their lifetime, but there is now a much wider range of options that cater for different requirements.
+Annuities are also still a viable option for people who want a guaranteed income for their lifetime, and there is now a much wider range of options that cater for different requirements.
 If a lump sum is not required, retirees can take a series of withdrawals over time, a quarter of each will be tax-free.
-However you choose to manage your pension pot, risks need to be balanced and all your golden eggs shouldn’t go in one basket.
+However, you choose to manage your pension pot, risks need to be balanced and all your golden eggs shouldn’t go in one basket.

 Discover all there is to know about buying gold for investment: